RedHook

 RedHook are an Australian rock band from Sydney, who formed in 2017.
 The band consists of lead vocalist Emmy Mack, guitarist Craig Wilkinson, drummer Alex Powys, and bassist Ned Jankovic.

 Their debut EP Bad Decisions was released on 23 April 2021.
-A debut studio album, Postcard from a Living Hell, is expected to release in April 2023.
+They released their debut studio album, Postcard from a Living Hell, in April 2023 and a second studio album, Mutation on 22 November 2024.

 History

-Early years and debut singles (2017–2020)
+2017–2020: Early years and debut singles

 RedHook was formed in June 2017 by Emmy Mack on vocals and Matt Coleman (performing as Suburban) on bass guitar, they were both previously in the rock band Smokin' Mirrors, Craig Wilkinson was later recruited as their guitarist.
 Coleman's role in the band was later changed to just a studio and touring member, not appearing in any music videos or promotional art as he chose to focus on his solo career.
 They had been performing in small clubs across Sydney and at the time had not officially released any music.

 In June 2018 the following year, they released their debut single "Minute on Fire" to positive reviews across Australia's top national and community radio stations and music sites including Triple J, Triple M, FBi, Music Feeds and over 1.8 million streams.
 After the success of their debut single, RedHook went on to play as a support band for popular Australian bands such as The Getaway Plan, Dream On, Dreamer, Stand Atlantic, Dear Seattle, Thornhill, and popular American nu-metal band Trapt.
 Later that year, in December, RedHook joined the lineup for the inaugural Good Things festival in Sydney as a local support band.
 Days after their performance at Good Things, RedHook released a music video for their sophomore single "Turn Up the Stereotype" that was released in October.
 The single also officially introduced new member, drummer Dan McFeeters.
 The music video was filmed inside a decommissioned slaughterhouse out in western Sydney, and also inside the band's bathroom shower.
 It shows Wilkinson and Mack as characters "sadboi" and "strngegrrl" respectively, being kidnapped by mad scientists and experimented on.
 Afterward they seem to shift from one genre of music to the next, going from goth to glam, emo, pop punk to indie among others.
 In late-December, Dan begun having undisclosed health issues and was then out of action from touring, the band used stand-ins until a replacement was found.